InquisitiveDesign/InquisitiveWebpage/README.md

-Just Trying to build something for mechanical engineers
+Just Trying to build something!